alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

     </div>
 </div>
 <div class="caption">
-    But it's not necessary and inconsistent with the biology.
+    But it's   inconsistent with the biology and not necessary from our view.
 </div>

 Alternatively, applying SVD to $$XY^T$$ is intuitive and natural - it is just to capture the cell similarity across batches and does not need any assumption.